pages-themes/minimal/pages/guidelines/template.md

 ## Map setup

-This section outlines main decisions for map setup inluding listing developers and experts involved, map purpose, its scope and the data model chosen.
+This section outlines main decisions for map setup inluding map purpose, its scope and the data model chosen.

 ### Map purpose